 Start Command Prompt as administrator and type the chkdsk C: /f command followed by Enter.
 Replace C with the letter of your hard drive partition.

-1. Go to Start > type Disk Cleanup > launch the tool
+1. Go to Start, type Disk Cleanup, and launch the tool

 If you recently installed new software on your computer, try uninstalling it.

-Go to Start > type Control Panel > select the program(s) recently added > click Uninstall.
+Go to Start, type Control Panel.
+Select the program(s) recently added and click Uninstall.